 The Azim Premji Foundation India Private Limited, was registered in February 2000.
 Later it was re-registered as the ‘Azim Premji Foundation’ on 9th March 2001 under Section 25 of the Indian Companies Act of 1956.
 The Azim Premji Foundation was to be funded solely by Azim Premji by way of transfer of his personal shares to the Foundation.
 The objective of the funding was to facilitate universalisation of primary education rather than serve as a constraint in achieving it.
 The Foundation began its work in Karnataka and Andhra Pradesh in 2001 where the state leadership and education departments were supportive of its mandate.

 This history of the Foundation in the last 16 years can be divided into three major phases.
 The first phase was from 2001-2002, the second from 2002-2009 and the third is the current phase from 2009 onwards till now.
 In the first phase a decision was taken to work in the area of public education on the issues of equity and quality.
-It was also decided that the Foundation would be an operating entity and not function as a grant making organisation.
+It was also decided that the Foundation would be an operating entity.
 During the second phase which was from 2002-2009 the Foundation worked intensively in collaboration with state governments across multiple states in the country.
 The range of work included assessment, curriculum reform, school textbook development, policy and capacity development of teachers and education functionaries.
 Towards the end of the second phase a conviction grew within the organisation that it had to commit to school education in a more permanent and sustainable manner.

 The learnings from the seven years of working on the ground were consolidated to form the organizing principles of the current entity.
 The first was that if education has to fulfill its transformative power to society then it has to be a constant and continuous endeavor.
 Secondly, that while there is a universality to the knowledge and principles of school education, it must be brought to life in a deeply contextual manner.
 The third principle was that in order to attain systemic improvement it is necessary to work on all aspects of education (teacher education, curriculum, assessment, etcetera); all levels of education (early childhood, primary and secondary school, higher secondary and higher education and research in Universities) and with all stakeholders (with the school, the communities and the different levels of the education system from block to district to state).